X

 Vipin, you want to take the first one on nonpar savings?
 Vipin or Tarun, whoever.

 Let me just step in.
-Thanks for your question.
-Nonpar, the way we see it as a bucket of non par plus annuities because annuities are the same cast structured differently.
-Our annuity actually doubled from 5% to 10% in the financial year and yeah overall non par did come down from 21 to 16 but overall if you look at it broadly we are 26 to 26% both in both these tasks.
-If you look at it, the market has actually looked at more higher age customers coming in and which is where I mean the way we look at the market is when the higher age customers would rather have more annuities than have medical based products.
+So Shreya, thanks for your question.
+See nonpar, the way we see it as a bucket of nonpar plus annuities because annuities are the same cast, structured differently.
+Our annuity actually doubled from 5% to 10% in the financial year and yeah, overall non-par did come down from 21 to 16 but overall, if you look at it broadly, we are 26 to 26% in both these casts if you look at it.
+The market has actually looked at more higher-age customers coming in and which is where, I mean, the way we look at the market is when the higher-age customers would rather have more annuities than have medical-based products.

 Yeah, yes, that was useful, thank you.